7 Effects of Employee Recognition on Business

 Employees who get recognized for their work are more likely to recommend their workplaces to others.
-A strong recognition platform encourages the employees for becoming the voices of their organisations.
-Eventually, it also helps the organisation in building a strong base for its marketing activities and reach out to potential partners and customers.
+A robust recognition program encourages the employees to become the voices of their organizations.
+Eventually, it also helps the organization build a strong base for its marketing activities and reach out to potential partners and customers.

 84% of HR Leaders say an employee recognition program helps employee engagement.

 Being an employer, the only thing you can do to improve engagement at zero cost is to ** "Recognize your employees"**.

 Organizations worldwide are in the rat race to achieve maximum productivity with minimum efforts.
 Their search for incorporating the same at the workplace ends at the practice of employee engagement.

 Recognition is an inevitable part of the employee engagement practice.
 Employees who feel recognized are more engaged and active in their jobs.